Legacy Hardware & Software

 - Delrina was bought out by Symantec.
 WinFax Lite is no longer supported.

-Most such programs offer no fix other than purchasing a replacement which wouldn't work on legacy hardware.
+Most such programs offer no fix other than purchasing a replacement that is likely incompatible with legacy hardware.

 If you are running an older operating system you may not find a workable solution without upgrading both your hardware and software to accommodate current technology levels.

-You may wish to have some professional help before purchasing a new machine in order to get the best value for your money and the right components for what you intend to do with your computer.
+You may want professional help when purchasing a new machine in order to get the best value for your money including the right software and hardware for how you intend to use your computer.

 It usually is more economical to invest more to begin with in order to avoid spending even more later (or finding that the computer won't perform as expected).